abinit/abiconfig/README.md

 to get the full list of keywords.

-Once you have found a configuration file for your machine in the abiconfig database, use:
+Once you have found a configuration file for your machine in the abiconfig database (e.g. manneback-gcc-openmpi.ac), use:

-    abiconf.py workon zenobe.ac
+    abiconf.py workon manneback-gcc-openmpi.ac

 to compile the code.

+It's also possible to generate a submission script template with the syntax:

+    abiconf.py script manneback-gcc-openmpi.ac

+and print the ac file to terminal with:

+    abiconf.py show manneback-gcc-openmpi.ac

+Use

+    abiconf.py doc

+to get the documentation of the different options.

 Use